kevin-labtani/react-native-workshop/README.md

 });
 ```

-The [`<ScrollView>`](https://facebook.github.io/react-native/docs/using-a-scrollview) component provides us with a way of outputing a scrollable list.
+The [`<ScrollView>`](https://facebook.github.io/react-native/docs/using-a-scrollview) component provides us with a way of outputting a scrollable list.
 ScrollView works by rendering all its child components at once.

 To output a list you can just map over an array of items the way you do it in React.JS: